ibm-cloud-docs/discovery-data/backup.md

 There are two versions of the `all-backup-restore.sh` backup and restore scripts.
 One set is for {{site.data.keyword.discoveryshort}} versions 2.0.0 and 2.0.1; the other is for versions 2.1.0 and later. **If you are backing up a 2.0 version of {{site.data.keyword.discoveryshort}}, and then restoring to version 2.1.0 or later -- backup with the 2.0 scripts and restore with the 2.1 scripts.**
 {: important}

+ -  Backup/restore scripts for version 2.1.3 and later.
+[GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1.3){: external}.
- -  Backup/restore scripts for versions 2.1.0 and later.
+ -  Backup/restore scripts for versions 2.1.0 through 2.1.2.
 [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1){: external}.
  -  Backup/restore scripts for 2.0.0 and 2.0.1: [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.0){: external}.

 You will need all files stored in the applicable GitHub repository to perform a backup and restore.
 Follow the instructions in GitHub Help to clone or download a zip file of the repository.